 What should I read next?
 It’s a question we all ask ourselves time and again.
 Even with the countless essays, novels, screenplays, poems, and transmedia pieces to discover, to fall in love with or to detest, it can be a challenge to choose.
 Enter Expo Recommends, a curated selection of readings brought to you by the editors of Exposition Review.

 Our 2019 annual issue submission season is well underway.
 For Vol. V our editors chose the theme “Act/Break” calling submitters to consider action, disruption, and the interstitial places in between.
 As we approach our guaranteed feedback deadline (November 1) and our official deadline (December 15), we want to give you, our readers, writers, submitters, and community, an extra dose of inspiration.
 So whether you read Expo Recommends for the recommendations or you want to get a leg up on the competition with a behind-the-scenes look into the preferences of our editorial team, we hope you’ll enjoy our “Act/Break” inspired Expo Recommends.
+And if you’re looking for a place to buy the books that supports local bookstores and yours truly with a 10% commission, shop our Bookshop.

 Eyes Bottle Dark with a Mouthful of Flowers by Jake Skeets (Poetry)